AnkitAhlwat/GitHub-User-Documentation/docs/index.md

 !!!
 Warning

-The purpose is to highlight helpful suggestions, additional information or a potential issues you may encounter.
+The purpose of these is to highlight helpful suggestions, additional information or a potential issues you may encounter.
 Keep an eye out for them!